DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: DQN-WLS Based Multi-Satellite Positioning

 \subsection{Network Architecture}

 The DQN approximates the action-value function $Q_{\theta}(\bm{s},\bm{a})$ parameterized by $\theta$.
-The input layer concatenates all beam-level features with a total feature dimension $F=60$ for $M=10$ beams.
+The input layer concatenates per-satellite features with a total feature dimension $F=60$ for $M=10$ satellites.
 Two fully connected hidden layers of 128 neurons each, activated by ReLU, are used to extract latent geometric representations.
-After pruning redundant combinations, the discrete action set contains approximately $10^{2}$ valid beam-weight configurations.
+After pruning redundant combinations, the discrete action set contains approximately $10^{2}$ valid satellite-weight configurations.
 The network outputs $|\mathcal{A}|$ Q-values over these quantized actions, and the selected action is mapped to a normalized weight vector $\bm{w}_t$.

 To stabilize the subsequent WLS inversion, a ridge term $\lambda \bm{I}$ is added to~\eqref{eq:awls}.
 The network parameters are initialized using He initialization, optimized via Adam with learning rate $\eta=10^{-3}$, and updated using the Huber loss.
 A target network $Q_{\bar{\theta}}$ is periodically synchronized with the main network $Q_{\theta}$ every $C=200$ iterations to mitigate oscillations in temporal-difference targets.